0,00 USD

 Marketing Takeaway:

-Brand over Individuality – Tropicana has built a timeless brand rather than a short-lived trend by focusing on the band rather than individual egos.
+Brand over Individuality – Tropicana has built a timeless brand rather than a short-lived trend by focusing on the brand rather than individual egos.

 Sweet Micky: The Power of Strong Leadership & Image

-No matter how controversial he may be, Michel Martelly, aka Sweet Micky, successfully turned his music career into a political movement, proving the power of brand management and leadership.
+No matter how controversial he may be, Michel Martelly, also known as Sweet Micky, successfully transformed his music career into a political movement, demonstrating the power of brand management and leadership.
 Unlike traditional bands, Sweet Micky was a one-man band with an entourage, yet he handled his career as a professional business.

 His mastery of marketing, showmanship, and entertainment kept his band thriving for decades and propelled him to become Haiti’s President (2011-2016).